serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Data/FieldReadPermissionAttribute.md

 # FieldReadPermissionAttribute class
 **namespace:** *[Serenity.Data](../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Sets default read permission for fields of a row which doesn't have a ReadPermission themselves.
+Sets the default read permission for fields of a row that don't have a ReadPermission themselves.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]